-Amidst overpopulated continents, heavily trodden pathways and overdeveloped wilderness, it may be hard to believe that a few unspoiled lands still exist, remaining as pure as the day they came into being.
+Amidst overpopulated continents, heavily trodden pathways and overdeveloped wilderness, it may be hard to believe that a few unspoilt lands still exist, remaining as pure as the day they came into being.
 Here are 7 places on earth that continue stay wild at heart.

 In Namibia, the population may be small, but the preservation of the ecosystem is huge.
 Known as one of the least human populated places on earth, these southern lands in Africa boasts the tremendous Namib Desert, which features towering dunes, ancient petroglyphs, waterfalls and a quarter of the world’s cheetah population.

 Miles upon miles of pure white sand beaches, thick lush tropical flora, and unique animal species dwell on this island with little disturbance from visitors.
 How is this possible?
 About 50% of Seychelles is preserved- the largest land conservation in the world.
-Anyone else think we should follow their lead?
+Anyone else thinks we should follow their lead?
 Because I do.

 Daintree National Park, Australia

-What makes this National Park different form the rest?
+What makes this National Park different from the rest?
 Well, it has seen its share of history, that’s for sure.
 This 110 million-year-old rainforest located in North Queensland, Australia is one of the earth’s oldest ecosystems.
 Better yet- it has remained perfectly preserved, with some plant and tree inhabitants over 2,500 years old.

 Atacama Desert, Chile